Constipation in children and infants

 Nutritional support – the right diet can lead to softer stool and easier bowel movements.
 Including dietary fiber, usually found in fruits and vegetables, cereals and more in the daily diet is recommended.
 Cutting down on products that worsen constipation such as rice, bananas, snacks, etc. is also important.
 The child should be encouraged to drink lots of fluids, preferably water.

-2. Paraffin oil – in the past we used to recommend paraffin oil as therapy, including frying an egg using this oil.
-Yes, disgusting.
-Thankfully, the use of paraffin oil is not common these days as the alternative drugs proved to be much better.
+Paraffin oil – in the past we used to recommend paraffin oil as therapy, including frying an egg using this oil.
+It is no longer a first-line drug for constipation.

-3. Polyethylene glycol – this substance is not absorbed into the intestine but does causes fluid retention in stool and the softening of stools.
+Polyethylene glycol based powders – this is usually first-line treatment.
+It is a substance that is not absorbed into the intestines but does cause the passage of fluids in the gastrointestinal system and the softening of stool.
 The powder is tasteless, odorless and colorless and can be added to any drink the child enjoys drinking.
-These powders are over the counter, but dosing ranges are wide so it is best to refer to a doctor for dosing (read more in this link).
+These powders are over the counter, but dosing ranges are wide, so it is best to refer to a doctor for dosing.

-4. Ointment for anal region – in cases of anal fissures the doctor will usually prescribe a topical ointment that allows for relaxation of the anal muscles.
-This anesthetizes the region and allows for the passing of stool in a less painful manner.
+Ointment for the anal region – in cases of anal fissures the doctor will usually prescribe a topical ointment that allows for relaxation of the anal muscles and sometimes to anesthetize the region to allows for the passing of stool in a less painful manner.

 Which drug should I use and when?
 When should the drug be stopped in children?